 Certain direct and incremental costs incurred for upfront preparation, initial mobilization and modifications of contracted rigs represent costs of fulfilling a contract as they relate directly to a contract, enhance resources that will be used in satisfying our performance obligations in the future and are expected to be recovered.
 Such costs are deferred and amortized ratably to contract drilling expense as services are rendered over the initial term of the related drilling contract.
 Such deferred contract costs in the amount of \$20.0 million and \$4.0 million are reported in "Prepaid expenses and other current assets" and "Other assets," respectively, in our Consolidated Balance Sheets at December 31, 2019.
-Deferred contract costs in the amount of \$70.0 million and \$13.1 million are reported in "Prepaid expenses and other current assets" and "Other assets," respectively, in our Consolidated Balance Sheets at December 31, 2019.
-Deferred contract costs was \$96.0 million and \$67.7 million, respectively.
+Deferred contract costs in the amount of \$70.0 million and \$13.1 million are reported in "Prepaid expenses and other current assets" and "Other assets," respectively, in our Consolidated Balance Sheets at December 31, 2018.
+During the years ended December 31, 2019 and 2018, the amount of amortization of such costs was \$96.0 million and \$67.7 million, respectively.
 There was no impairment loss in relation to capitalized costs.